Even with limited time, you can visit Puglia for 24 hours and experience authentic Italy away from the more touristy cities up north.

 Puglia, with its vast flat plains of olive groves, vineyards and conical houses, is abundant with a rich, sophisticated food culture that goes beyond the simple rustic food that most associate with southern Italy.
 At the same time, there’s still a piece of amusing provinciality that can be found in the towns we visited – Alberobello, Cisternino and Martina-Franca.
 Having a rental car available to us in Basilicata gave us a perfect opportunity to explore, if only briefly, Puglia’s varying charms including its hospitable people and its awesome gastronomic culture.
 Although we couldn’t see all of Puglia in a day, visiting three different towns gave a taste that left us happily hungry for more.

-Day Trip to Puglia
+Day Trip to Visit Puglia

 What are trulli you ask?
-Well, trulli are the dry wall constructed homes that date back centuries.
+Well, trulli are the drywall constructed homes that date back centuries.
 The initial purpose of this unique construction is debatable.
 Some believe the construction was a convenient way to assemble and disassemble houses in order to avoid tax assessors.
 Others note that the structures provide perfect insulation from the harsh southern Italian sun in the summer months.
-Whatever the reason, the oddity of the fairytale structures define the Puglian landscape.
+Whatever the reason, the oddity of the fairytale structures defines the Puglian landscape.
 In the town of Alberobello, trulli are ubiquitous, clustered by the hundreds.

 But in ways that go beyond the trulli, we found other captivating attractions on our Sunday morning in Alberobello – open air markets, an outdoor church mass and a festive bandstand where older residents of the town gather to hear traditional music in the southern Italian sun.